TMazzeo22/Projects/README.md

 All of this data is scraped from the NieR Autamata wiki.
 I mainly used pandas html decoding instead of getting the table information from hand.

+This git has 3 main files.

+1. The python script to scrape data from the wiki.
+(Scrape_Nier_Data)
+2. The csv_data output.
+(Weapon_Data)
+3. The Jupyter notebook containing the organizing and data cleaning.
+(Nier_Cleaning_Visualization)

+This will be developing as I have time to work on it outside of work (seldom these days...)

 As always more to come!